MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - If we want to get rid of the whole stack on failure, we can set `OnFailure=DELETE`
 - Stack update fails:
     - The stack automatically rolls back to the previous known working state
-    - We can see the in the logs what happened and what are the error messages
+    - We can see in the logs what happened and what are the error messages
-- In case of a rollback failure happens we have to manually fix the issue and then use `ContinueUpdateRollback` API from Console
+- In case a rollback failure happens, we have to manually fix the issue and then use `ContinueUpdateRollback` API in the Console.

 ## CloudFormation Service Role

 - It is an IAM role that allows CloudFormation to create/update/delete stacks on our behalf
-- It can be used to give the ability to users to create/update/delete the stack resources even if they don't explicitly have permission to work with each resource from the stack
+- It can be used to give the ability to users to create/update/delete stack resources even if they don't explicitly have permission to work with each resource from the stack
 - The user must have `iam:PassRole` permission

 ## CloudFormation Capabilities